Torre de Dona Chama: Economy

 The parish has many resources, and its inhabitants do not only dedicate themselves to agricultural activities.
-Although it is the dominate income industry, commerce, education and other services are influential.
+Although it is the dominant income industry, commerce, education and other services are influential.
 Agricultural activities associated with seed, grafting, fertilizer, liming, animal feed and their derivatives have been economic successes.
 These have helped to produce and expand the production of olive oil, wine, various fruits and cereal crops.
 Mechanization of agricultural activities has begun to spread, in a region that has traditionally used hoes, forks, picks and rakes.
 There are various examples of animal husbandry, including dairy and meat cattle, goats, sheep and pig farmers in the parish.

 The region is also home to flourmilling factories, bakers, olive oil producers, cementmakers, gravel mines, ceramics artisans, marble and granite sculptures, and masons, in addition to wine cellars, aluminum stampers, steelsmiths, sawmills and carpentry businesses.